GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/WorkingWithData.rst

     arrayView2d< real64, nodes::TOTAL_DISPLACEMENT_USD > const & u = nodes.getExtrinsicData< extrinsicMeshData::TotalDisplacement >();
     ... do something with u

-The end result of the trait approach is that the developer has defined a standard specification for ``TotalDisplacement``, which may be used uniformly across the code.
+The end result of the ``trait approach`` to this example is that the developer has defined a standard specification for ``TotalDisplacement``, which may be used uniformly across the code.
-The registration is much simpler, and more importantly, the extraction of data is simpler.